Plex Subscription: Plex Pass, Pricing, Options, and Tips for Choosing the Right Plan

 Plex is often used free of charge to organize and play your library (movies, TV shows, music, photos) via a Plex Media Server.
 But as soon as you want to go further (premium features, convenience, advanced options), the question quickly arises: which Plex subscription should you choose, and above all , is the Plex Pass worth it?

-• What you can do with Plex without paying,
+• what you can do with Plex without paying,

 • what Plex Pass actually unlocks,

-• cases where the subscription is profitable,
+• cases where a subscription is cost-effective,

 Plex without a subscription: already sufficient for many uses

-Without a Plex Pass, you can generally:
+Without a Plex Pass, you can usually:

 • Install Plex Media Server,